 Does Admiral deserve its 7.5% dividend yield?

 So, let's return to the premise of this blog post: Does Admiral deserve such a high yield?

-At today’s £25 price I would be happy to buy shares in Admiral and, in fact, Admiral has already been in my portfolio since 2013.
+At today’s £25 price, I would be happy to buy shares in Admiral and, in fact, Admiral has already been in the UK Dividend Stocks Portfolio since 2013.

 Overall, I think Admiral is one of the best dividend growth stocks in the UK market, and that's why it makes up more than 5% of my portfolio.

 Follow every detail of how I manage a portfolio of quality dividend stocks:

 ✔ UK Dividend Stocks Portfolio (identical holdings to my real-world portfolio)